 Some private schools will be open this fall because their decision to stay open or closed can fall outside the jurisdiction of public school districts.
 The policies deciding whether or not a private school will be open varies from state to state.
 To find a private school that suits your child’s needs, try the National Association of Independent Schools (NAIS) or K12Academics.com.
-K12 Academics provides a veritable list of private schools, including categories like all girls, all boys, alternative schools, religious schools, community schools, Montessori programs, Waldorf schools, deaf schools, schools for the blind, and more.
+K12 Academics provides a veritable list of private schools, including all girls, boys, alternative schools, religious schools, community schools, Montessori programs, Waldorf schools, deaf schools, schools for the blind, and more.

 6. Outdoor Education

 Kroka Expeditions is still running most of its programs with new regulations and sanitization protocols in place according to state guidelines.
 This New Hampshire-based school and farm offers wilderness expeditions and learning programs in various locations across the U.S. with trips outside the U.S., as well.
 Outward Bound has 11 chartered schools across the country and offers over 1,000 courses for every age or circumstance, some of which may be limited due to COVID-19.
 Their expeditions and programs are both inside urban and suburban classrooms and outdoors in various natural settings.
-They even offer a program specific for grieving teens.
+They even offer a program specific to grieving teens.

 7. Tutoring with Supplemental Activities

 With COVID-19 school shutdowns this past spring, some families found the greatest success by hiring a tutor to direct their child’s learning one-on-one.
-This fall, some families are continuing with a personal tutor for their child.
+This fall, some families are continuing with a personal tutor for their children.
 Other families are banding together with another family to hire and share a tutor.
 These families may also supplement their children’s social-emotional learning through outside activities with other local students.

 These families are typically following the public school curriculum.
-But the model can be applied to alternative curriculums as long as the tutor is comfortable with teaching that material.
+But the model can be applied to alternative curriculums as long as the tutor is comfortable teaching that material.
 This model requires financial resources for paying a tutor.
-The best way to find and hire a tutor for your child is to search online for local companies or to post a listing on social media or a job market site.
+The best way to find and hire a tutor for your child is to search online for local companies or post a listing on social media or a job market site.